ljgago/MusicBot/README.md

 # MusicBot

-**MusicBot** is a multiserver music bot for Discord builded in Go. **MusicBot** plays youtube audio and url radio stream.
+**MusicBot** is a multiserver music bot for Discord built in Go. **MusicBot** plays youtube audio and radio stream url.

 ### Characteristics:
 - Plays YouTube audio with query parameters or the url link.
-- Plays url radio stream.
+- Plays radio stream url.
 - Search YouTube videos.
 - Support queue.
 - Support remove song of queue by index, by user or by the last song.